-Chemical Dosing Systems
+Chemical Dosing System

 Our knowledge enables complete chemical quality control of the steam water cycle.
-We are the first company to offer dosing systems that match the sampling and analysis system, whilst keeping all interconnected control equipment in one hand to assist the end user.
+We are the first company to offer dosing systems that match the sampling and analysis system, whilst keeping all interconnected control equipment in one hand to assist the end-user.

-- Maximize your plants efficiency
+- Maximize your plant’s efficiency

-- Minimize cost of ownership
+- Minimize the cost of ownership

 Basic Function & Layout

-All components are mounted on a stainless steel or hot dip galvanized frame construction.
+All components are mounted on stainless steel or hot-dip galvanized frame construction.
 The system is divided into sections, one for each chemical to be dosed.
 Each section is fed out of its own storage tank, with the volumes depending on the chemical concentration and size of the boiler.
-The tanks are placed at the back of the skid over grating.
+The tanks are placed at the back of the skid over the grating.
 The dosing pumps are placed on a little bridge on the front with all interconnecting tubing and ancillaries on an ss mounting plate.
 This covers the full width enabling the operator to easily execute operational and maintenance tasks.

-There is one electrical panel with operating controls and switches at the front door for operation of all dosing systems.
+There is one electrical panel with operating controls and switches at the front door for the operation of all dosing systems.
 The skid is equipped with calamity drip pans under each section to capture any leaks and spills from the system.